Bob Moore (musician)

 Bob Loyce Moore (November 30, 1932 – September 22, 2021) was an American session musician, orchestra leader, and double bassist who was a member of the Nashville A-Team during the 1950s and 1960s.
 He performed on over 17,000 documented recording sessions, backing popular acts such as Elvis Presley and Roy Orbison.
 Bob was also the father of multi-instrumentalist R. Stevie Moore, who pioneered lo-fi/DIY music.
+The New York Times called him "an architect of the Nashville Sound of the 1950s and '60s" in his obituary.

 Biography

 Bob Moore was born in Nashville, Tennessee, United States and developed his musical skills as a boy.
 By age 15 he was playing double bass on a tent show tour with a Grand Ole Opry musical group, and at 18, he accepted a position touring with Little Jimmy Dickens.
 At age 23, his abilities brought an offer to play on the famed Red Foley ABC-TV show, Ozark Jubilee.
 Playing with the show's band in Springfield, Missouri on Saturdays and traveling to Nashville during the week proved to be exhausting, however, and after two years, he returned to Nashville.

 Moore was 12 years old when he met Owen Bradley, who was playing trombone in Nashville radio station WSM-AM's staff band.
 In 1950, Bradley hired Moore to perform on a direct-to-disk transcription which was recorded via cable from the stage of the Ryman Theatre.
 Soon thereafter, Bradley became the head of Nashville's division of Decca Records and brought Moore in as a session musician.
 Moore went on to perform on over 17,000 documented (Federation of Musicians Local 257) recording sessions and was a key member of The Nashville A-Team, a core group of first-call studio musicians, that began to coalesce in the early 1950s.

 In 1958, he played on his first of many Elvis Presley sessions at RCA Studio B and soundtrack.
-The following year he teamed up with Fred Foster to establish Monument Records, where, as the label's musical director, he created arrangements for Roy Orbison.
+The following year he teamed up with Fred Foster at Monument Records where, as the label's musical director, he created arrangements for Roy Orbison.
 In 1960, he formed the Bob Moore Orchestra and recorded an album which included "Mexico", a 1961 45 rpm single that went to number seven on the Billboard pop music chart, remaining in the Top 40 for ten weeks.
 The song also topped the Easy Listening chart for one week in 1961.
 It sold over one million copies, earning a gold disc.
 Bob Moore also plays the bass intro on the Roger Miller hit, "King of the Road".